sarthaksaxena1/DataCollector/README.md

 # DataCollector
+# Python
-A Python Script For Understanding GUI (tikinter) And APIS.
-A Class Python Project For Understanding GUI AND APIS It is very useful for good understanding.
-By - Sarthak Saxena
+A Python Script For Understanding GUI And APIS.
+It is very useful for good understanding of GUI And APIS.
+# By - Sarthak Saxena